svgeesus/EuroMPE/Duophonic/performance-dac.md

 ## Support circuitry

-1μF supply bypass cap on AVdd.
+4.7μF + 100nF supply bypass caps on AVdd.
+"a 1μF to 10μF capacitor and 0.1μF bypass capacitor are strongly recommended".

 Optional 150nF cap for lower noise on Vref (likely not needed).
-"a 1μF to 10μF capacitor and 0.1μF bypass capacitor are strongly recommended"

 ## Output conditioning

-3mV offset on TL074 is 3LSB; not that significant, though if an inexpensive alternative op-amp is better (1mV or less, does not need to be high precision) use that.
+3mV offset on TL074B is 3LSB; not that significant, though if an inexpensive alternative op-amp is better (1mV or less, does not need to be high precision) use that.

-Consider _LT1014_ (50μV/180μV, SOIC-14) _LT1214_ (150μV/550μV, 50mA  $5.85 quad, PDIP-14 or SOIC-14) or **OPA4172IDR** (200μV/1mV, 75mA 60Ω, $2.49 per 10, quad, SOIC-14) as non-inverting output buffers.
+Quad amps: TL074A is cheap (TL074ACDT 3mV/6mV, $0.867/10) but consider **OPA4172IDR** (200μV/1mV, 75mA 60Ω, $2.49/10, SOIC-14, out of stock) or OPA4197IDR (25μV/100μV, $3.96/10, out of stock), **OPA4202ID** (20μV/250μV, low slew rate 0.35V/μs, $2.81/10 SOIC-14 in stock) as non-inverting output buffers.
 Use innie current limiting resistor.

 Better to use a slew limiter on the output, so one quad op-amp only does for 2 outputs.
-See circuit in OPA192 datasheet for slew limiter.
+See circuit in TI [Single Op-Amp Slew Rate Limiter](http://www.ti.com/lit/pdf/TIDU026) for slew limiter.
 5V/ms (160Hz lowpass) seems like a good starting point.
+Breadboard then examine stepped ramp on scope to determine optimal slew rate.
+"Op-amp slew rate = 10x-100x slew rate limiter value."
+OPA4202 likely too slow.

 Bipolar operation is possible (datasheet p.47) but not needed here, all the MIDI CC are unipolar for the MPE performance controls.
 So *could* use singe-rail op-amps which swing to 0V on input and output.
 Probably easier to use bipolar devices though.

+Given wide variety of op-amp capabilities, fluctuating pricing and wildly varying lead times and availability, split perf dac board into the DAC part and the buffer/slew part so one can be built with cheap parts then another with better parts, for testing and to avoid replacing the DAC.
+Standardize on one footprint, so SOIC-14 quad.

 ## Fading (all voice 'attenuators')